-Yes, Ably provides an option with our Enterprise packages to have custom CNAME endpoints.
+Yes, Ably provides an option with our Committed Use packages to have custom CNAME endpoints.
 Customers who want this feature are often interested in our white-label client libraries as well.
 Customers using our CNAME feature can also benefit from our Active Traffic management service.

 Currently, all of our Ably client libraries connect to two endpoints by default: